 There are a lot of books and articles on “change management”, and they appear to me to miss several fundamental points.
 The most important success factor in my experience is that the entire leadership team must shift into a change leadership orientation.

 I want to suggest a few points for your consideration, and I propose that each obstacle can be removed by change leadership correlated with effective project management.
 Hence, leadership influencing management.

-- There is a significant difference between a change management culture and a change leadership culture.
+- There is a significant difference between a change management culture and a change in leadership culture.
 Hence, the adjective distinguishing the change philosophy is materially important.
 This is particularly true when change management presides in transaction-minded organizations that habitually quantify performance.

 - Change leadership takes greater responsibility for inspiring human potential and being comprehensive, long-term and culturally attuned.
 Leadership increases the capacity for measurable changes in performance, consciously.

-- Most executive teams self-congratulate, relax and delegate long before they arrive at a point of profound effectiveness when it comes to change leadership.
+- Most executive teams self-congratulate, relax and delegate long before they arrive at a point of profound effect when it comes to change leadership.
 Those that avoid this trap have a huge competitive advantage.

 - When transformational change is approached with “change management”, the probability is that short term pressures and a tactical project management mindset will preempt considerations about culture and sustainability.